Go-to-Market Strategy with SAP CX: From Customer Data to Campaign Execution

 How long does it take to set up a GTM engine on SAP CX?

 Emarsys can be operational in 2-4 months (campaign setup, channel configuration, automation workflows).
 Adding CDP integration: 1-2 months.
 Connecting to Sales Cloud V2: 2-3 months.
-A full GTM stack typically takes 6-9 months to implement and optimise.
+A full GTM stack typically takes 6-9 months to implement and tune.

 What if I’m not using SAP ERP?